 24%No high school diploma

 Child Insurance Status

 Many home visiting services are geared toward particular subpopulations.
-The NHVRC estimated the percentage of families who could benefit in New York who met the following targeting criteria:
+The NHVRC estimated the percentage of families who could benefit in New York who met the following priority criteria:

 Parent with no high school diploma7%

 Pregnant woman or mother <212%

 Of the 985,700 families who could benefit —

 50% of families met one or more priority criteria